 4) Internet and phone service will be down for at least a week

 If you are able to leave quickly and things seem very bad in your area, and you are comfortable camping for long periods, have basic gear, and the weather permits, consider driving as far as you feel you need to from civilization, and assuming you don’t have access to a rural home, set up a concealed camp somewhere near a water source, and don’t leave until things normalize.
 Map a driving or biking route ahead of time that does not involve highways.
 9 out of 10 times, camping in a secluded area will be safer than all but the most remote and concealable or defensible of homes (and if you have bad neighbors, living in the country could be far more dangerous than hiding in a town or city.
 In short, it could arguably be sitting duck vs. needle in haystack).
 A downside is you may be cut off from help and information as the situation develops.
 If driving won’t work and you don’t have bikes, consider walking (you can cover 20 to 40 miles in a day on flat ground, 80+ on a bike).
 You may choose to stay, perhaps for the following reasons:

-1) You can’t leave because everyone is trying to leave at the same time and you do not want to get stuck in gridlock or run out of gas, or you are physically unable to leave.
+1) You can’t leave because everyone is trying to leave at the same time and you do not want to get stuck in gridlock or run out of gas, or you or a loved one is physically unable to leave.

 2) You have nowhere else to go, and you aren’t confident in your ability to survive outdoors.